Interesting and new academic works by researchers at the Centre are presented here and up-dated on a regular basis.

 In the past decade in particular, there have been substantial increases in the proportion of women of reproductive age living in states with highly restrictive abortion policies.
 Against that backdrop, there is a need to understand how women’s contraceptive behavior is related to restrictions on abortion access in the state where they live.
 In this study, data from the 1995 and 2010 cycles of the National Survey of Family Growth (NSFG) in conjunction with information on state-level abortion context were analyzed.
 The analysis suggests that women living in states with more restrictive abortion contexts tend to use highly effective contraceptives.
 However, increases in states’ restrictiveness during the study period did not appear to be associated with increased use of highly effective methods.
 It is likely that states introducing restrictive legislation already had significant restrictions in place, and women living in these states had previously adjusted their behaviors.
 Contraceptive choice seems to be most strongly influenced by individual characteristics, irrespective of the larger abortion context.
 The best way to prevent unintended pregnancies is to ensure access to highly effective contraceptive methods for all women, particularly in contexts where access to abortion is limited.

 Did social mobility increase during the industrialization process?
-A micro-level study of a trasnforming community in southern Sweden 1828-1968
+A micro-level study of a transforming community in southern Sweden 1828-1968

 This article studies class attainment and mobility in a long-term perspective, covering the entire transition from a preindustrial to a mature industrial society.
 The results show that both absolute and relative mobility increased, mainly because upward mobility become more prevalent.
 By looking at status attainment into different segments of the middle class and elite, the study also show an increasing role played by formal education and meritocracy for the opportunities of people from low-class origin to advance socially.
 However, this development is more connected with the maturing of industrial society than with industrialization as such.

-Martin Dribe, Jonas Helgertz, Bart van de Putte, Did social mobility increase during the industrialization process?
+Dribe M, Helgertz J, van de Putte B (2015).
+Did social mobility increase during the industrialization process?
 A micro-level study of a transforming community in southern Sweden 1828–1968.
-Research in Social Stratification and Mobility 41: 25–39.
+Research in Social Stratification and Mobility.

 Functional form matters if you want to get your Mincer earnings equations right